micmejia/bible-dump/AMPC/Genesis/Gen 22.md

-When they came to the place of which God had told him, Abraham built an altar there; then he laid the wood in order and [^c]bound Isaac his son and laid him on the altar on the wood.
+When they came to the place of which God had told him, Abraham built an altar there; then he laid the wood in order and bound Isaac his son and laid him on the altar on the wood.